-How to Find Locum Work Without NHS Experience
+How to Find Locum Work Without NHS Experience in 2023

 If you're an international medical graduate (IMG) who has moved from abroad to work in the UK, it can be a challenge to find locum work before you have experience working within the NHS.
 But it is possible, as long as you put a couple of essential things in place and approach your search in the right way.